lolmam/lolmam/README.md

 ## About Me 🪷
 - I enjoy working on small tech projects in my free time.
-- I'm passionate about video games, especially Touhou.
+- I'm passionate about video games.
-- I also love music, with a fondness for Touhou Eurobeat.
+- I also love music.

 Feel free to reach out to me [Instagram](https://www.instagram.com/lol_mam7) or [Discord](https://discordapp.com/users/700052852047085649) if you need anything.